JeanCarloLP/Phonebook_MEAN/README.md

     ng serve -o
 ```

-Now you can test the app on your browser
+Now you can test the app on your browser!!!

 ## Testing